Spark Detection Systems and How They Work

 3. The device being activated by the spark detectors has its own rules for placement in regards to fittings and distance to the dust collector or other equipment; the placement of these devices determines the upstream placement of the spark detectors along the ductwork.

-Spark detectors can be paired with a Spark Extinguishment Set, which are a set of nozzles mounted to the ductwork that pop into the air stream and spray water to quench a flame, similar to automatic fire sprinklers in a building.
+Spark detectors can be paired with a Spark Extinguishing Set, which includes a fast-acting solenoid valve and a pair of nozzles mounted to the ductwork that pop into the air stream and spray water to quench a flame, similar to automatic fire sprinklers in a building.
 These are placed at an appropriate distance downstream from the spark detectors so that the spark travels through the water spray and is extinguished before it reaches the dust collector.

 Detectors must be placed at a distance which provides enough time for the detection signal to be sent to the Fire Control Panel, the signal to be processed and sent on to the extinguishment set, and then for the extinguishment set to activate the sprinklers in the duct ahead of the spark.
 The time it takes to do all of this is less than 250 milliseconds, so we design the detectors to be upstream from the extinguishment set at a distance equal to or greater than 250 milliseconds of travel at the maximum designed velocity in the duct where these safety devices are installed.

-Spark Detection – Extinguishment Chart (credit: Boss Products America/GM Sistemi)
+Spark Detection – Extinguishing Chart (credit: Boss Products America/GM Sistemi)

 HIGH SPEED ABORT GATES